Supermagnum/98keys-ergo/README.md

 A 98 key ergonomic,split keyboard.
 Its powered by 2X Raspberry pico and linked with two TRRS jacks.

-I have attempted to make a keymap, any help correcting this and other errors is extremely appreticated!
+I have attempted to make a keymap, any help correcting this and other firmware programming errors is extremely appreticated!

 The keys without any letters/numbers: https://github.com/Supermagnum/98keys-ergo/blob/master/98keys-firmware/6x9/keymap.c